oduwsdl/archivenow/README.rst

 A Tool To Push Web Resources Into Web Archives
 ----------------------------------------------

-Archive Now (**archivenow**) currently is configured to push resources into three public web archives.
+Archive Now (**archivenow**) currently is configured to push resources into four public web archives.
 You can easily add more archives by writing a new archive handler (e.g., ia_handler.py) and place it inside the folder "handlers".

 As explained below, this library can be used through: